Fees, deposits and living costs

 Applicants who accept a conditional offer of admission, unless eligible for a deposit waiver, as detailed in point 5 below, must pay a deposit.
 The deposit will be offset against the tuition fee payable at the time of matriculation.

 The deposit must be received by 28 days after the date of the offer letter.
 In the case of late applications an earlier deadline may apply.

-For all Conditional offers issued up to and including Monday 17 August 2020, a deposit must be paid within 28 days of the date that the Conditional offer was made.
-For all Conditional offers issued from Tuesday 18 August 2020 onwards, deposits must be paid within 7 days of the date that the Conditional offer was made.
-For those applying to Postgraduate Professional Development to start out with September 2020, a deposit must be paid within 28 days of the date that the Conditional offer was made and before you start on your first course.
+For all Conditional offers issued up to and including Monday 12 August 2024, a deposit must be paid within 28 days of the date that the Conditional offer was made.
+For all Conditional offers issued from Tuesday 13 August 2024 onwards, deposits must be paid within 7 days of the date that the Conditional offer was made.
+For those applying to Postgraduate Professional Development to start outwith September 2024, a deposit must be paid within 28 days of the date that the Conditional offer was made and before you start on your first course.

-Deposits for MSc Surgical Science must be paid within 28 days of the date that the Conditional offer was made, or by Monday 10 August 2020, whichever comes first.
+Deposits for MSc Surgical Science must be paid within 28 days of the date that the conditional offer was made, or by Monday 5 August 2024, whichever comes first.